 Your subject lines should act as a call-to-action, in that the language used should inspire a person to open your email.
 Subject lines that open with an action-oriented verb are often a lot more enticing for recipients, making them instantly more clickable.
 By instilling a sense of urgency or excitement, actionable subject lines inspire readers to click on your email.

-For example, the subject line of an email promoting a 2-for-1 dining offer might read, “Dine Today – 2-for-1 Main Courses” rather than a more generic and less actionable “2-for-1 Offer on Main Courses”.
+For example, the subject line of an email promoting a 2-for-1 dining offer might read “Dine Today – 2-for-1 Main Courses”.
+A more generic and less actionable subject line might read “2-for-1 Offer on Main Courses”.